telerik/blazor-docs/knowledge-base/grid-export-image-column-excel.md

 For more details on working with images in the Document Processing Library, refer to the [official documentation](https://docs.telerik.com/devtools/document-processing/introduction).

-If you encounter any questions regarding the usage of the Document Processing libraries, feel free to ask for further assistance the DocumentPorcessing team.
+If you encounter any questions regarding the usage of the Document Processing libraries, [contact the DocumentPorcessing team](https://docs.telerik.com/devtools/document-processing/knowledge-base/submit-support-tickets).

 ## See Also